defoundationxyz/defo-contract/README.md

 $ yarn coverage
 ```

-Not to compile the contracts and build the smart contract types with `yarn typechain` prior to that if you're running
+Note to compile the contracts and build the types with `yarn typechain` prior to that if you're running
 coverage as the
 first command after installation.